Home > Analyses > Technology > Domo, Inc.

 score analysis

-The scores reveal a mixed financial profile: a very favorable return on equity contrasts sharply with very unfavorable ratings for discounted cash flow, return on assets, debt to equity, price to earnings, and price to book ratios.
+Domo shows a very favorable return on equity score of 5, indicating strong shareholder returns.
+However, discounted cash flow, return on assets, debt to equity, price to earnings, and price to book scores all rate very unfavorable at 1, signaling concerns in cash flow, efficiency, leverage, and valuation metrics.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates the company is currently in the distress zone, signaling a high risk of financial distress and potential bankruptcy:
+Domo’s Altman Z-Score places it deep in the distress zone, indicating a high probability of financial distress and bankruptcy risk:

 altman z score analysis